OscarLGH/Oscar-Kernel/README.txt

 			sudo ./run_qemu.sh
 		3.after choosing resolution,the kernel starts to run.
 	Run on a real machine:
-		1.find a U disk, and format it with FAT32.
+		1.find a removable disk, and format it with FAT32.
-		2.copy all files and directories in arch/x86_64/bin to U disk.The directory tree in U disk is as follows:
+		2.copy all files and directories in arch/x86_64/bin to removable disk.The directory tree in removable disk is as follows:
 			-EFI
 			    -Boot
 			        bootx64.efi
 			kernel.bin
 		3.disable secure boot in BIOS configuration menu.
-		4.boot U disk from BIOS
+		4.boot removable disk from BIOS
 		5.after choosing resolution,the kernel starts to run.

 	Run on PXE: